DavidDickens/reading-notes/README.md

 # <ins>Growth Mindset</ins>

-> No pain, no gain
+> "No pain, no gain"

 # <ins>Keeping mself in the Growth Minset</ins>